Deeptiman/go-cache-kubernetes/README.md

 	// Need to write

  <h3>Deploying MongoDB ReplicaSet as a Kubernetes StatefulSet<h3>

-Kubernetes provides a feature that will allow us to create a stateful application in the cluster.
-There will be a storage class and services running under the cluster that will allow the databases to connect with services and store records in their persistent database.
+<p>Kubernetes provides a feature that will allow us to create a stateful application in the cluster.
+There will be a storage class and services running under the cluster that will allow the databases to connect with services and store records in their persistent database.</p>

  - **MongoDB StorageClass** will create the StorageClass that will be used for the storage
 <table class="table table-striped table-bordered">